-Progress towards liberalisation of the farm sector thus depends on sufficient decline in the importance and electoral dominance of the sector and its sympathisers (those who have recently exited the industry) to offset its natural political (and thus market) advantage.
-That is, liberalisation depends on sustained economic progress away from its agrarian roots.
-The offsetting pressure, sustaining support, is generated only by the degree of previous support and the extent to which this support has been captured in the wealth of the supported sectors and its dependents.
-The greater are both these, the more difficult liberalisation will prove.
-This is the second major dependency - the support dependency - the greater the levels and history of support, the more dependent will the farm and farm supply chain become on continuing levels of support, and the greater will be the resistance to its removal.
-It is this dependency which gives rise to the "conservative welfare function" (Corden, 1974, also Winters, 1987b and MacLaren, 1992), in which political systems will generally seek to prevent, and certainly seldom initiate, changes which significantly reduce the current welfare of any substantial and identifiable group in society.
+However, even in these cases, there is clear evidence of substantial resistance to radical reform.
+This is the second major dependency - the support dependency.
+The greater the levels and history of support, the more dependent will the farm and farm supply chain become on continuing levels of support, and the greater will be the resistance to its removal.
+It is this dependency which underlies the "conservative welfare function" (Corden, 1974, also Winters, 1987b and MacLaren, 1992), in which political systems will generally seek to prevent, and seldom initiate, changes which significantly reduce the current welfare of any substantial and identifiable group in society.
 The more coherent and organised the group, and the more substantial the threatened welfare reduction, the more resistant the political economy is likely to be to genuine policy reform.
-We return to this dependency below, since it is the essential link between the conventional economic analysis of policy effects and the nature of the policy system itself.
+It is in this context that the Olson (1965) model of lobbying power and interest group pressure is even more plausible than under strategic dependency, which leads to the existence of support in the first place.
+This resistance is not always fatal for reform, as the New Zealand experience shows, though it is clear (e.g. Scrimgeour and Pasour, 1996), that a combination of circumstances is needed for successful reversal of this force for continued support.
+In particular, the New Zealand experience suggests that farm policies are easier to reform if they are young and thus incompletely embedded in the cost structure of the sector, and also if done in conjunction with a more general economic reform.
+Even then, the institutional framework and constitutional conditions are likely to be critical.
+Since this dependency is the essential link between the conventional economic analysis of policy effects and the nature of the policy system itself, it is explored in more detail below.